-For admission into the Ph.D. program, applicants must meet department
+For admission into the PhD program, applicants must meet Department admission standards

-admission standards and should have, at a minimum, a 3.4 GPA (or equivalent) in
+and should have, at a minimum, a 3.4 GPA (or equivalent) in their graduate work.

-their graduate work.
-They must also meet all the entrance requirements stated above
+They must also meet all the entrance requirements stated for the master's programs.

-for the Master's programs.
-Typically, a Master's degree is required for admission
+Typically, a master's degree is required for admission into the PhD program.

 Q: Is the GRE required for the OSH doctoral program?